Diegorinio/tello-video-nodejs-websockets/README.md

+#Main code to show video is created by https://github.com/dbaldwin

 # Tello Video Stream with Node.js and WebSockets

 I've been looking for a way to retrieve Tello's video stream from the SDK command streamon.
 I also wanted to do this with the bare minimum libraries/modules and keep it as simple as possible.
 This has been tested on Mac and Windows.